mattjcurry/Presentations/Availability/Availability.md

 # Isolation Benefits:

 - Decouples service restoration from fixing root cause.
-- provides silos for testing that impact a subset of traffic.
+- Provides silos for testing that impact a subset of traffic.
 - Humans can only impact 1/n of traffic.
 - Maintinence can be typically done without downtime.
 - Keeps complexity out of infrastructure by keeping clean separation of processing units.